Rush Limbaugh, The Excellence in Broadcasting Network, a living legend right before your very ears and eyes.

 How many of you trick-or-treated for UNICEF?

-Did you trick or treat for UNICEF, Brian?
+Did you trick-or-treat for UNICEF, Brian?

-We all did you?
+We all did.

-We all trick-or-treat.
+We all trick-or-treated.

 One of the biggest scams on the face of the earth.